-- Extracted text must be provided for all documents that originated in electronic format. - Note: Any document in which text cannot be extracted must be OCR'd. - ii) For documents redacted on the basis of any privilege, provide the OCR text for unredacted/unprivileged portions. - iii) The text should be delivered in the following method: As multi-page ASCII text c) Linked Native Files d) Images
+- i) Extracted text must be provided for all documents that originated in electronic format - Note: Any document in which text cannot be extracted must be OCR'd. - ii) For documents redacted on the basis of any privilege, provide the OCR text for unredacted/unprivileged portions. - iii) The text should be delivered as multi-page ASCII text files with the files named the same as the Bates_Begin field.
+Text files can be placed in a separate folder or included with the .TIFF files.

+c) Linked Native Files